TynanK/VDJ-Data-Analysis/README.md

 # VDJ-Data-Analysis
-Code for analysing experimental data
+Code for analyzing experimental data

 So far, I've written code that can do the following: